 Redirection and Pipelines

 grep to print any lines of any file to the screen.
 However, all of the output was printed to screen — there will be times when we want to save this output in another file rather than simply seeing it displayed.
-This is called output redirection, and you’ll be learn how to do it over the course of this mission.
+This is called output redirection, and you’ll be learn how to do it over the course of this lesson.

-In this mission, you will discover how to redirect output from one command to an empty file, and redirect the output from the screen to files.
+In this lesson, you will discover how to redirect output from one command to an empty file, and redirect the output from the screen to files.
 You'll also learn many additional commands, such as

 printf that are useful for creating empty files and redirecting output.

-In this mission, we will also discuss the concept of pipelines, how they're used, and why they're important.
+In this lesson, we will also discuss the concept of pipelines, how they're used, and why they're important.
 The basic idea of a pipeline is to cut off the intermediate step of writing to a file and connect the output of a command to the input of another command.
 Building effective data pipelines can greatly improve workflow efficiency on big data analysis and data science projects.

 As you work through each concept, you will be given an opportunity to practice what you have learned so far.
-The terminal inside of the mission includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.
+The terminal inside of the lesson includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.

 What You'll Learn